cyb3rlab/CodeEnhance/readme.md

 ## Contact

-For questions, suggestions, or collaboration, please open an issue or pull request,\
-or contact the maintainer via [GitHub Issues](https://github.com/your-org/CodeEnhance/issues).
+For questions, suggestions, or collaboration, please contact the maintainer at jongmin@jaist.ac.jp.

 ---